 The roofing is a simple target for one of Mother Nature’s most volatile and powerful forces — wind.
-Powerful wind can cause unexpected, devastating roofing damage each time a severe thunderstorm happens.
-Still, even without rain, hail, sleet, or snowfall in the weather forecast, asphalt roofing shingles may also be affected during windy days.
-Check out this crash course if you’re concerned about the roofing damages that wind can cause on asphalt shingle roofing.
-Read on the reasons why it happens, how you can spot the warning signs for roofing damages, and a rundown why the asphalt roof shingles designed for wind resistance could still suffer from wind damages.
+Powerful wind may cause unexpected, devastating roofing damage each time a severe thunderstorm happens.
+Still, asphalt roofing shingles may also be negatively affected on windy days when there’s no rain, hail, sleet, or snowfall within the forecast.
+If you’re concerned with prospective roofing damage from the wind on the asphalt shingle roofing, here’s a crash program on why it takes place, how you can spot warning signs of roofing damage, and also the lowdown on asphalt roof shingles that happen to be specifically designed for wind resistance.

 How Wind Impacts Asphalt Shingle Roof Structure

 Wind doesn’t usually move in a steady, smooth flow — it swirls up, down, sideways, and in circular patterns at different speed rates in reaction to temperature and pressure differences in the Earth’s atmosphere and variations in the land’s topography and landscape.
 When wind encounters a structure such as your house, it travels in specific reasonably foreseeable ways: